|

 The range and endurance of the Canberra was so much superior to any previous PR aircraft in the squadron that not only could a great deal of work be completed during each sortie, but the high speed of the aircraft permitted the results to be processed and issued to those requiring the information with the minimum loss of time.
 Tactical intelligence could not have been gained or updated in any way other than by aerial photography and, although other aircraft than the Canberra carried cameras for specific purposes, the contribution of 81 Squadron was even greater than it had been during the earlier operations in Malaya”.

 The above account, published in 1984, barely 20 years after the event, does not mention wider ranging reconnaissance tasks performed throughout the campaign, knowledge of which was confined strictly to those who were directly involved.
+Consequently, historians who wish to the full extent of 81 Squadron's role in the Confrontation may have to wait for hitherto unreleased details to be made public under the Government's 40-year Rule.

+During 1964 Tengah became highly congested with air defence, and offensive reinforcements from other theatres, including an RNZAF Canberra Bomber squadron.
 From mid-September that year 81 Squadron itself was reinforced by two Canberra PR7s and crews from Wyton, a welcome and valuable addition which was maintained on rotation from Cyprus, and UK throughout the more active phase of Confrontation.
 The visiting air and ground crews were commendably quick to adapt to local operating conditions, and fitted in admirably.

 A detachment from JARIC (Far East) was already based at Tengah to meet the requirement for rapid processing and assessment of the squadron's photography.
 Its reaction typically enabled aircrew to view their photography, and debrief with photographic interpreters within minutes of landing thus enabling the results to be forwarded to forces on the ground in Borneo with minimum delay.

+Because it had a mobile role, 81 Squadron was established to conduct its own first and second line servicing (a marked contrast with other permanently-based Tengah squadrons, who relied upon centralised servicing).
 This enviable arrangement bred a very strong team spirit and 81's groundcrew performed outstandingly to keep the squadron flying throughout a prolonged period of intense activity.
 During this phase, main spar hairline cracks were detected in some RAF Canberras, and a significant number of the fleet were grounded for investigation and repair.
 However, despite a month-long spell, when only two of its PR7s were serviceable, the squadron managed to meet its full flying task, without a break in continuity, thanks largely to the efforts of its servicing personnel.

 A signal sent by the Senior Air Staff Officer, HQ Far East Air Force to the Officer Commanding RAF Tengah in January 1966 said: